Broiled Zucchini with Mozzarella and Pepperoni (Video)

 - Cover baking sheet completely with zucchini rounds, putting them as close together as possible.

-- Sprinkle each zucchini piece with Spike Seasoning and Italian Herb Blend (or whatever seasoning salt or spices you’re using.)
+- Sprinkle each zucchini piece with Spike Seasoning (affiliate link) and Italian Herb Seasoning (affiliate link) or use whatever seasoning salt or spices you have on hand.

 - Completely cover top of zucchini with grated cheese.